-All Cleary University students are required to live on campus if they fit all of the three criteria:
+All Cleary University students are required to live on campus if they meet all three criteria:

 - 1. They are under the age of 23 at the time of move-in - 2.
-They have 59 credits or less - 3.
+They have earned fewer than 60 credits - 3.
 Their parent's home address is 35 miles or more away from the Livingston campus